 You can rapidly expand HR support by leveraging virtual assistants for recurring tasks like onboarding coordination, employee documentation, scheduling, and system updates.
 A managed virtual assistant service enables you to increase or modify capacity without the expenses, time, or risks associated with hiring more in-house HR personnel.

-An HR virtual assistant can support tasks such as coordinating onboarding and offboarding, scheduling interviews, managing employee records, supporting benefits administration, updating HR systems, and handling compliance documentation.
+An HR virtual assistant can support tasks such as coordinating onboarding and offboarding, scheduling interviews, managing employee records, administering benefits, updating HR systems, and handling compliance documentation.
 They help streamline day-to-day HR operations so internal leaders can focus on people strategy and growth.